I’ve done Halloween, I’ve done Christmas and I’ve done pancake day so it’s only right that I do Easter!

 As I’ve mentioned in each of these style posts – I know not everyone has the time to spend a few hours in the kitchen and that’s absolutely understandable what with life, work, children etc. So, this post is specifically written for YOU!

 You don’t need to spend hours in the kitchen to create something yummy.
 Therefore, I’ve created these three incredibly easy recipes, all of which have minimum ingredients, take little to no time to make and all taste equally as delicious as one another – sounds good, right?

 Trying to decide on three recipes was blooming hard work, I won’t lie!
 I had a ridiculously long list of different sweet treats I thought would fit perfectly with this post but in the end, I narrowed it down to these three as I truly believe anyone who loves something sweet will love these.

-We’re starting strong with the mini egg fudge, then moving onto the easter chocolate bark and finishing with the extremely cute meringue bunnies.
+We’re starting strong with the mini egg fudge, then moving onto the easter bunny chocolate bark and finishing with the extremely cute meringue bunnies heads.
 I know I know, you needn’t say anymore, you can thank me later *wink wink*.

 So, if one, two of even all three of these recipes sound like something you’d like to make yourself, keep on scrolling down.
 You know the drill, that’s where the recipes are:

 Mini Egg Fudge

 - 400g Of White Chocolate, Broken Into Chunks